Cifer-ti/My_Programs_retrived/c_files/1-6/README.md

-Just my first c programs
+Started learning the C language.
+This are just my very first c programs.

+It's obvious they are:
 - not well written
 - undescriptive names and variables.